aiven/devportal/docs/tutorials/anomaly-detection.rst

 Integrate Aiven for Apache Flink service with sources and sinks
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 After creating the service, you'll be redirected to the service details page.
 Apache Flink doesn't work in isolation, it needs data sources and sinks.
-Therefore you'll now need to define the integrations between Apache Flink service and
+Therefore you'll need to define the integrations between Apache Flink service and:

-* Aiven for Apache Kafka containing the stream of IoT sensor readings
+* Aiven for Apache Kafka®, which contains the stream of IoT sensor readings
-* Aiven for PostgreSQL containing the alerting thresholds
+* Aiven for PostgreSQL®, which contains the alerting thresholds

-You can define the service integrations, in the Aiven for Apache Flink **Overview** tab, with the following steps:
+You can define the service integrations, in the Aiven for Apache Flink® **Overview** tab, with the following steps:

 1. Click **Get started** on the banner at the top of the *Overview* page.